In 2022, if you’re looking for a hair transplant you’re met with 2 options:

 FUE or FUT.

-So in this guide, I’ll help you compare FUE and FUT to choose the right method for your hair transplant surgery.
+In this guide, I’ll help you compare FUE and FUT to choose the right method for your hair transplant surgery.

 Table of Contents